top of page

 Safe trimming guidelines:

-• Remove branches overhanging roof by 6 or more feet
+• Remove branches overhanging the roof by 6 or more feet.

-• Keep trimming to branches less than 2 inches diameter (larger requires professional arborist)
+• Keep trimming to branches less than 2 inches in diameter (larger requires a professional arborist).

 Task 2: Verify Your Attic Access and Insulation